dirtyhenry/milkiway-blog/_posts/2016-05-14-one-week-in-north-vietnam.md

 **The bad:** “Wandering the streets”.
 Trying to shop.
 Sunday market.
 Taxis&Tipping.

 Our first day in Hanoi (Thursday), we visited museums and did a food tour.
 It was awesome.
-— The museums.
+* The museums.
 They are super interesting (lots of communist propaganda rhetoric), cheap, and air-conditioned.
 We went to the Hoa Lo Prison Museum, Army Museum, and the Women’s Museum.
 And walked by Ho Chi Minh’s museum (it was closed when we went, if you want to go inside, make sure to look at the hours).
 And the Temple of Literature.
 If you’re not a museum person and just want to do one, I would recommend the prison museum.
-— Food tour.
-We did the 5pm 3-hour Hanoi Street Food Tour, before jumping on our night-train to Sapa.
+*Food tour.
+We did the 5pm 3-hour [Hanoi Street Food Tour](http://www.hanoistreetfoodtour.com), before jumping on our night-train to Sapa.
 It’s maybe a bit cheesy but a great way to discover Hanoi, the food, and some cool restaurants.  $20.
 It’s right near the hotel, so we just booked it in the morning for the evening tour.

 Our second day in Hanoi (Sunday), we explored the Old Quarter, got a massage, went to the Sunday night market, and then went to some cool bars & restaurants.
-— Wandering/exploring in Hanoi: I don’t recommend it.
+* Wandering/exploring in Hanoi: I don’t recommend it.
 Walking in Hanoi is stressful and uncomfortable.
 Make sure you have a destination.
 And do not plan to just “wander” for a couple of hours.
-— The Sunday market: Also, not recommended.
+* The Sunday market: Also, not recommended.
 Crowded and stressful.
 But if you have market FOMO, just plan to go for 30 min to check it out.
-— The massage: We went to a place near our hotel (I threw out the brochure so I don’t remember the name 😔 ).
+* The massage: We went to a place near our hotel (I threw out the brochure so I don’t remember the name 😔 ).
 The 1-hour massage was good and cheap (240,000VND= $10), but again, figure out what is a good tip so you don’t walk out feeling like they hate you.
-— Some cool places to hang out / get drinks:
+* Some cool places to hang out / get drinks:
+*
-Hanoi Social Club — Really pretty decor, great music, vegetarian food, relaxing atmosphere.
+[Hanoi Social Club](https://www.tripadvisor.com.sg/Restaurant_Review-g293924-d2216014-Reviews-The_Hanoi_Social_Club-Hanoi.html) — Really pretty decor, great music, vegetarian food, relaxing atmosphere.
 Great place to hang out with your journal or catch some live music.

-Bar Betta — Free beer nights on Wednesday and Sunday! 😃 Again, a really cool place with a roof terrace.
+[Bar Betta](https://www.tripadvisor.com.sg/Restaurant_Review-g293924-d3588861-Reviews-Bar_Betta-Hanoi.html) — Free beer nights on Wednesday and Sunday! 😃 Again, a really cool place with a roof terrace.

 So yea, if we could do the second day again, I’d recommend:
 Morning: hang out by the lake, have a coffee and read/write